 Internal decorations Visually inspected.
-Painted plaster and joinery.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Wallpaper and paint. l Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Electricity is from the mains grid with the meter and consumer unit located in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a four piece white suite in the bath/shower room.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
+The sanitary arrangements comprise a three piece white suite in the bathroom.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 The property has a system of gas central heating via radiators.
-The gas boiler is located in a kitchen cupboard and also provides hot water.
+The gas boiler is located in the kitchen and also provides hot water.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Foul and surface water drainage appears to be to the main public sewer.